 But I’ve been told exercise is bad for my joints and will make it worse!

 The body is very adaptable and with controlled loading through various forms of exercise you can prevent OA getting the better of you.
-Exercises such as resistance exercises to build up our leg and hip muscle strength for more support, range of motion exercises to help keep our joints and muscles mobile and controlled loading to strengthen the cartilage in our joints is crucial in reducing the symptoms of knee and hip OA.
+Exercises such as resistance exercises will build up our leg and hip muscle strength for more support.
+Range of motion exercises will help keep our joints and muscles mobile.
+Controlled loading to strengthen the cartilage in our joints is crucial in reducing the symptoms of knee and hip OA.
 This, together with the help of a health practitioner to work on treatments that will assist in regaining this full range of motion and reduce pain through some hands on approaches, is a sure fire way to get back to pain free living!

 So if you have been suffering from osteoarthritis and not sure what to do next, be sure to book in with a skilled health practitioner such as a physiotherapist.
 They will get you set up with an individualised treatment program focusing on all the points mentioned above!

 Daniel is a physiotherapist at our Mona Vale clinic.
 He has a particular interest in helping people with knee and hip osteoarthritis and has see great results in dealing with these patients.
 To book an appointment today, phone 9979 8887